stylish-groupb-project/Stylish-Pro/week-1 (by 23rd Oct.)/part-1/README.md

 ### Prepare API Document for Current APIs

-Use [swagger](https://swagger.io/docs/specification/about/) and [swagger-ui](https://www.npmjs.com/package/swagger-ui) to build the api-docs page of above 2 APIs.
+Use [swagger](https://swagger.io/docs/specification/about/) and [swagger-ui](https://www.npmjs.com/package/swagger-ui) to build the api-docs page of each API.
+You should serve the document at the endpoint `/docs` which means clients can see the page at url `http://<elastic-ip>/docs`.
 Please note that you need to write down the proper config including, but not limited to `parameters`(with example), `requestBody`(with example) and `responses`.

+### Serve your app on port 80
+We've discussed the default port number of both HTTP and HTTPS.
+It's highly recommended to serve the app server on the port 80 via [nginx](https://nginx.org/en/docs/beginners_guide.html) or any other web server.

+**Hint:** Your app wouldn't run on port 80 directly, but on an arbitrary port number.
+Then, it uses a reverse proxy to allow clients to access the app on port 80.

 ## Advanced Optional

-### Serve your app on port 80 (highly recommended)
-We've discussed the default port number of both HTTP and HTTPS.
-Try to serve the app server on the port 80 via [nginx](https://nginx.org/en/docs/beginners_guide.html) or any other web server.

-**Hint:** Your app would not run on the port 80 but a abtrary number, and use reverse proxy to let clients can access the app on port 80.

 ### S3
 When user upload an image file, you can store it on [AWS Simple Storage Service (S3)](https://aws.amazon.com/tw/s3/).
 It's a good place to store large files.